When comparing the 2020 prison population to the general adult population, prisoners were:

 Prisoners have higher levels of mental health problems, risky alcohol consumption, tobacco smoking, illicit drug use, chronic disease and communicable diseases than the general population (AIHW 2013).
 This means they have significant and complex health and welfare needs, often long term or chronic.
 The health of prisoners is sufficiently poorer than that of the general community, and prisoners are often considered to be ‘old’ at age 50–55 (Williams et al. 2014).

 Since 2009, the AIHW has run the National Prisoner Health Survey, over a 2-week period every 3 years.
+The 2018 National Prisoner Health Survey is the most recent survey, with the next edition scheduled for 2022.
 In the 2018 survey, just under 1 in 3 (30%) prison entrants reported a history of one or more selected chronic conditions (asthma, arthritis, cardiovascular disease, diabetes and/or cancer) (AIHW 2019).
 These conditions must be managed while they are in prison.

 2 in 5 (40%) prison entrants reported a previous diagnosis of a mental health disorder, including alcohol and drug misuse (AIHW 2019).

 Entering and leaving prison can be highly stressful for those in the prison system.
 The experience of being in prison, the prison environment, relationships with other prisoners, family, housing and employment, as well as alcohol and other drug use may all be potential causes of concern and distress for prisoners.

 Prison entrants and dischargees were asked about their recent psychological distress levels, and about their perceived reasons for any distress.
 Just over 1 in 4 (26%) prison entrants scored high or very high levels of psychological distress, with female prison entrants more than twice as likely to score high or very high levels (52%) when compared with male prison entrants (22%).